Simply Natural Nessa

 To make:

-1. Add the beeswax, shea butter and coconut oil to a medium size glass jar and place the container into a saucepan filled with a small amount of water (just enough to reach above the level of the oil line inside the jar).
+1. Add the beeswax and coconut oil to a medium size glass jar and place the container into a saucepan filled with a small amount of water.
 This will create a double boiler.
+Melt the ingredients slowly.
+Do not allow it to boil.

-3. Remove the jar from the pan and add in the essential oils, stirring to combine.
+3. Remove the jar from heat and allow it cool slightly before adding in the essential oils.
+Stir to combine.

-Have you made a bug balm before?
-How did it go?
+Have you made a bug bite relief balm before?
+Was it helpful?
 Share in the comments below.

 Lots of love,